nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list students.
-2. Tuteez shows a list of students <u>(UC2)</u>.
+2. System shows a list of students <u>(UC2)</u>.
 3. User requests to display a student, selecting the student by name or index.
-4. Tuteez displays student details in the right panel.
+4. System displays student details in the right panel.
 5. Use case ends.

 * 1a.
 The list is empty.